kth-tcs/trustfull-demonstrator/README.md

 # trustfull-demonstrator

-Code for the demonstrator of the Trustfull project
+Code for the demonstrator of the Trustfull project.

+This repository contains:
+- Under [`webdemo/`](webdemo/) the code for the vote collecting server hosted at <https://vmn-webapp.azurewebsites.net/>.
+- Under [`scripts/`](scripts/) scripts to orchestrate a demo election from your terminal.

 ## Instructions